A strange legal case has recently raised a curious issue – is it possible to copyright a language?

 Language copyright is a modern phenomenon

 Questions of the legal ownership of languages seem to pertain mostly to those languages very recently invented.
-This includes Tolkien’s Elvish, invented by the author from about 1910, and Klingon, invented for a Star Trek film in the 1980’s.
+This includes J.R.R.
+Tolkien’s Elvish, invented by the author in about 1910, and Klingon, invented for a Star Trek film in the 1980’s.

 There’s also been a recent legal case between computer programming heavyweights Oracle and Google to determine whether or not it is possible to copyright a programming language (the result seems so far inconclusive).
 Oracle has been pursuing Google for the way the search giant uses Java in Android – something which affects around half of all smartphones in use on planet Earth.